JoaoBruno09/ODSOFT-CI-CD/README.md

 }
 ```

-After that, the deploy was successful and we could open our beautiful application through the ec2 tomcat link + /crm, something like this: `http://ec2-3-85-104-7.compute-1.amazonaws.com:8080/crm `!
+After that, the deploy was successful, and we could open our beautiful application through the ec2 tomcat link + /crm, something like this: `http://ec2-3-85-104-7.compute-1.amazonaws.com:8080/crm `!

 - [x] **2º - System Test**
-      For the system test we will perform a automatic smoke test that will be checking if the base URL of the application is responsive after staging the deployment.
+      For the system test we will perform an automatic smoke test that will be checking if the base URL of the application is responsive after staging the deployment.

 For that we used the command line tool curl, that stands for client url, that is normally used for transfering data using various network protocols.